 2. Manufacturing Capacity

-Can those products be manufactured quickly enough so as not leave customers hanging when they want their products?
+Can those products be manufactured quickly enough so as not to leave customers hanging when they want their products?

 If you can't manufacture your items fast enough, or your suppliers are too busy, then it can lead to huge fulfillment challenges.